Maryland campaign: Reactions to invasion

 Maryland and Pennsylvania, alarmed and outraged by the invasion, rose at once to arms.
 Pennsylvania Governor Andrew Curtin called for 50,000 militia to turn out, and he nominated Maj.
 Gen. John F. Reynolds, a native Pennsylvanian, to command them.
-(This caused considerable frustration to McClellan and Reynolds's corps commander, Joseph Hooker, but general-in-chief Henry W. Halleck ordered Reynolds to serve under Curtin and told Hooker to find a new division commander.)
+This caused considerable frustration to McClellan and Reynolds's corps commander, Joseph Hooker, but general-in-chief Henry Halleck ordered Reynolds to serve under Curtin and told Hooker to find a new division commander.
 As far north as Wilkes-Barre, church and courthouse bells rang out, calling men to drill.

 In Maryland, panic was much more widespread than in Pennsylvania, which was not yet immediately threatened.
 Baltimore, which Lee incorrectly regarded as a hotbed of secession merely waiting for the appearance of Confederate armies to revolt, took up the war call against him immediately.

-When it was learned in Baltimore that Southern armies had crossed the Potomac, the reaction was one of instantaneous hysteria followed quickly by stoic resolution.
+When it was learned in Baltimore that Southern armies had crossed the Potomac River, the reaction was one of instantaneous hysteria followed quickly by stoic resolution.
 Crowds milled in the street outside newspaper offices waiting for the latest bulletins, and the sale of liquor was halted to restrain the excitable.
 The public stocked up on food and other essentials, fearing a siege.
 Philadelphia was also sent into a flurry of frenzied preparations, despite being over 150 miles (240 km) from Hagerstown and in no immediate danger.

 McClellan's pursuit

-McClellan moved out of Washington starting on September 7 with his 87,000-man army in a lethargic pursuit.
+Maj.
+Gen. George B. McClellan and the Union Army of the Potomac moved out of Washington starting on September 7 with his 87,000-man army in a lethargic pursuit.
 He was a naturally cautious general and assumed he would be facing over 120,000 Confederates.
 He also was maintaining running arguments with the government in Washington, demanding that the forces defending the capital city report to him.
 The army started with relatively low morale, a consequence of its defeats on the Peninsula and at Second Bull Run, but upon crossing into Maryland, their spirits were boosted by the "friendly, almost tumultuous welcome" that they received from the citizens of the state.

-Although he was being pursued at a leisurely pace by Maj.
-Gen. George B. McClellan and the Union Army of the Potomac, outnumbering him more than two to one, Lee chose the risky strategy of dividing his army to seize the prize of Harpers Ferry.
+Although he was being pursued by McClellan, whose Army of the Potomac outnumbered his by more than two to one, Lee chose the risky strategy of dividing his army to seize the prize of Harpers Ferry.
 While the corps of Maj.
 Gen. James Longstreet drove north in the direction of Hagerstown, Lee sent columns of troops to converge and attack Harpers Ferry from three directions.
 The largest column, 11,500 men under Jackson, was to recross the Potomac and circle around to the west of Harpers Ferry and attack it from Bolivar Heights, while the other two columns, under Maj.
 Gen. Lafayette McLaws (8,000 men) and Brig.
 Gen. John G. Walker (3,400), were to capture Maryland Heights and Loudoun Heights, commanding the town from the east and south.